KyungHee1251/UsedCarPriceModel/README.md

 ## Recommendation
 The modeling phase has extracted the maximum value from the current dataset.
 We have successfully reduced "pricing noise" by over one-third, and the model is now validated for use in inventory management.

-* Deployment: The Ridge Regression model is recommended for deployment.
+* **Deployment**: The Ridge Regression model is recommended for deployment.
 It was the most stable performer across the large dataset and provides a much more reliable price than a basic estimate.

-* Operational Focus: To maintain high accuracy, the dealership should focus on standardizing condition reports.
+* **Operational Focus**: To maintain high accuracy, the dealership should focus on standardizing condition reports.
 Since ```condition``` was a high-impact factor in lowering the model's error, consistent grading will lead to the most reliable price forecasts.

-* Future Improvements: The similarity between all our test results suggests we have hit a "ceiling" with the current data.
+* **Future Improvements**: The similarity between all our test results suggests we have hit a "ceiling" with the current data.
 To further improve precision, future data collection should focus on standardizing ```model``` naming and remove noises: While car model (e.g., F-150, Camry) is a major price driver, the current dataset contains nearly 30,000 unique model variations.
 This extreme variation makes it difficult for the regression to include this as a reliable feature without introducing noise.
 Cleaning this input will allow us to move ```model``` from a source of noise to a primary feature, likely driving accuracy even higher.

 # Repository Structure